 Journalists love when they can copy and paste directly from it when writing their story.

 Important tips to keep in mind when writing your press release:

 - Keep it brief (400-500 words is a great rule of thumb).

 - Get straight to the point (kill the fluff).

 - Speak straight to readers (cut the jargon).

 3. Share Your Press Release With The Right Journalists

 Whatever you do, don’t spam a hundred journalists, hoping that one of them will write about you.

 Do your research first.

-For instance, you just did a study that revealed 56% of women are unhappy about their bodies.
+For instance, you just did a study that revealed that 56% of mothers are unhappy with their school’s lunch program.